ARHS: 8,025 get vaccine at regional clinics; 10 more COVID deaths reported

-More than 8,000 residents in the eight-county region — more than a fourth of whom live in Pasquotank County — have received their first dose of the COVID-19 vaccine, Albemarle Regional Health Services said Friday.
+More than 8,000 residents in the eight-county region — including 700 people in Chowan County — received their first dose of the COVID-19 vaccine, Albemarle Regional Health Services said Friday.

-Meanwhile, ARHS said the number of confirmed cases of COVID-19 in the region is now approaching 8,000 and that 10 more residents have died from the respiratory illness.
+Meanwhile, ARHS said the number of confirmed cases of COVID-19 in the region is approaching 8,000.

-Most of those receiving a dose of either the Pfizer or Moderna vaccine did so at a free mass vaccination clinic held in each of the eight counties this week.
-According to ARHS, Pasquotank County’s Health Department has administered the most doses of the vaccine thus far: 2,285.
-Currituck County’s Health Department has administered the second-largest number of doses: 1,500.
+Most of those receiving a dose of either the Pfizer or Moderna vaccine did so at a free mass vaccination clinic held in each of the eight counties this past week.

-Elsewhere, Perquimans County Health Department has administered 1,050 doses; Hertford County’s health agency has administered 900 doses; Chowan’s has administered 700; Bertie’s has administered 550; Camden’s has administered 540; and Gates’ has administered 500.

 ARHS Director Battle Betts said the agency was pleased with the public response and praised local residents for their patience.
 Many reported waiting in long lines at drive-through clinics on Wednesday or Thursday to receive a dose of the vaccine.